Learning Granular Media Avalanche Behavior for Indirectly Manipulating Obstacles on a Granular Slope: Related Work

 \section{Related Work}

 \textbf{Robot interaction with granular media:} Researchers have explored robotics and granular media in locomotion and manipulation contexts.
-For example, researchers have enabled crawling~\cite{mazouchova2013flipper,marvi2014sidewinding}, hopping~\cite{aguilar2016robophysical,chang2017jumpgranular}, and running~\cite{li2009sensitive,qian2013walking,qian2015principles} over granular media by leveraging advances in granular force models~\cite{li2013terradynamics,agarwal2023mechanistic} and machine learning methods~\cite{lee2020learning,choi2023learning}.
+For example, researchers have enabled crawling~\cite{mazouchova2013flipper,marvi2014sidewinding}, hopping~\cite{aguilar2016robophysical,chang2017jumpgranular}, running~\cite{li2009sensitive,qian2013walking,qian2015principles}, climbing~\cite{karsai2022real}, and rapid turning~\cite{kerimoglu2024learning} over granular media by leveraging advances in granular force models~\cite{li2013terradynamics,agarwal2023mechanistic} and machine learning methods~\cite{lee2020learning,choi2023learning}.
 We focus on the orthogonal task of leveraging the properties of granular media to manipulate objects on it.
 This requires some understanding of how granular media behave, which could be from direct physics analysis~\cite{hinrichsen2004physics,henann2013predictive,kamrin2012nonlocal} or learned models~\cite{alvaro2020gns,granular_media_particles_2022}.
 These models can aid common manipulation tasks involving granular media, which include pouring~\cite{rozo2013force,cakmak2012designing,yamaguchi2015differential, yamaguchi2016differential,yamaguchi2016neural,wu2020squirl}, scooping and bulldozing~\cite{millard2023granular}, trenching~\cite{pavlov2019soil,yu2024modeling} or adjusting soil with plates~\cite{kobayakawa2020interaction}.
-In some of the most relevant prior work, Schenck~et~al.~\cite{schenck2017learning} use an image-based representation of granular media and train a convolutional neural network to predict changes in the granular media state.
-Similarly, we use image-based representations of granular media, but our actions are based on leg excavations instead of scooping or pouring.
+Among relevant prior work, Wang~et~al.~\cite{wang2023dynamicresolution} and Xue~et~al.~\cite{xue2023neuralfield} study particle-based and density field-based representations, respectively, to learn dynamics models for planar tabletop manipulation of granular media, and Schenck~et~al.~\cite{schenck2017learning} use image representations and train a convolutional neural network to predict changes in the granular media from scooping or pouring actions.
+As in~\cite{schenck2017learning}, we use image-based representations of granular media, but our actions are based on leg excavations instead of scooping, pouring, or other tabletop manipulation actions.
 Moreover, we use legs of a legged robot to indirectly manipulate objects on granular media surfaces.

 \textbf{Locomotion over diverse terrains:} Recent research has proposed methods that enable legged robots to traverse over a variety of terrains, including outdoor settings that may have sand, vegetation, rocks, or other granular media.
 A promising technique is reinforcement learning coupled with advanced simulators, which can help avoid significant manual engineering~\cite{yu2021visual,blind_stair_traversal_2021}.
 To better handle diverse terrains, one line of work proposes \emph{adaptation} methods, either via rapid motor adaption~\cite{kumar2021rma,arma} or by encoding a family of gait methods which facilities tuning to new terrains~\cite{margolis2022walktheseways}.
 Other works study navigation over challenging terrains~\cite{agarwal2022corl}, which may involve climbing, jumping~\cite{margolis2021jump}, and crawling under parkour-style settings~\cite{zhuang2023robot,cheng2023parkour}.
 While impressive, these works study locomotion over terrains that are much sturdier than our granular surface.
 Furthermore, they primarily consider locomotion, whereas we focus on manipulating objects on a granular surface.